 Jason B got BB cup loose while climbing Hakone.
 First in the morning we fixed it, ready to ride!

 When we're crossing the magnificent view of Mt.
 Fuji Nona got flat.
 It was good to purchase the reliable pump yesterday but the brand-new tube popped as soon as she put her wheel back in.
 We got to Shizuoka around noon.
-Shizuoka was verdant hills facing blue quiet ocean, absolutely beautiful town.
-It was a favorite painting subject for Edo period artists telling the story of peregrinate to Kyoto.
+Shizuoka was verdant hills facing blue quiet ocean.
+It was a favorite painting subject in the Edo period telling the stories of traveling to Kyoto.

-ROUTE 1 was heavy traffic road many of them were stingy trucks stayed away from the highway toll as much as they could.
-If you follow the road sign in Japan it leads you to highway no matter what.
+ROUTE 1 was heavy traffic road.
+Many of them were stingy truck drivers stayed away from the highway toll.
+If you follow the road sign in Japan it leads you to highway.
 Even worse, there were "new' R1 and old R1.
 Just followed the sign to R1 you'd be end up to new R1 Highway.
 Me and Jason B had to wait Nona to catch us up at the every road signs, taking breaks in every 20 minutes wasn't good pace.
 We ended up riding highway in late afternoon, cops waited for us at the exit.
 Apparently a lot of alerted drivers cellphoned police

 Around the Kakegawa in a moonlight, we noticed there're limes of red lantana at hill slopes.
 It's beautiful from the pitch dark road... then we encountered an old man blocking traffic from entering to village